QilinGu/udacity_ml/projects/capstone/README.md

 What's clearly missing here is an internal model of the environment.
 The original Deep Q Network had most of pixels, then numerous convolution layers to analyze the world.
-Our little agent only has 3 feelers and a sense of where it is, in a very dark room.
+Our agent has 3 feelers.
 All objects and walls look the same and we only see three pinholes around us.

 This toy car needs to create an internal model